GreenBlast/Linger/README.md

 * LogAdapter.py - Adapter that write lines to the log
 * ProcessAdapter.py – Adapter that manages an instance of a process
 * RMBridgeAdapter.py - Adapter to communicate with [RMBridge](http://rm-bridge.fun2code.de/) Which sends commands to a [broadlink RMPro](http://www.ibroadlink.com/rmPro/)
+* TelegramBotAdapter.py – Adapter that manages a telegram bot using the Telegram bot api and a respective python library.
+To get auth token create your bot via [BotFather](https://telegram.me/BotFather) in telegram
+* TelegramCommunicationAdapter.py – Adapter that manages sending a message to chat via the bot adapter.
+A registration is needed via the given command.